newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

 Basic usage
 +++++++++++

-This section shows a few example of basic lbh15 usage.
+This section shows a few examples of basic usage of lbh15.

 - Create an instance :class:`.Lead` object with temperature in Celsius and print its dynamic viscosity: